For all the reasons you might have a claim denied or delayed, an illegible signature is one you surely can avoid.

 You can avoid delays in the completion of a claims review by including a signature log or signature attestation when you submit documentation.

-For more information, read Complying with Medicare Signature Requirements (PDF), a new Q&A fact sheet from Medicare.
+For more information, read Complying with Medicare Signature Requirements, a Q&A fact sheet from Medicare.

 TMA Practice E-Tips main page